The Corpus of Hittite Divinatory Texts (HDivT)

 apūnn=aer:DEM2/3.ACC.SG.C=CNJadd andahinein-:PREV dālieštenlassen:2PL.PST

-But you let that escape3
+but you let that escape.4

 7ID=7 A